Boniface of Savoy (bishop): Ecclesiastical career

 Boniface was the Prior of Nantua in 1232 along with the bishopric of Belley in Burgundy.
 When his father died, he received the castle of Ugine as his inheritance, and he surrendered any entitlement to any other inheritance in 1238.
-After the marriage of his niece, Eleanor of Provence to King Henry III of England, Henry attempted to have Boniface elected Bishop of Winchester, but was unable to get the cathedral chapter to elect Boniface.
+After the marriage of his niece, Eleanor of Provence to King Henry III of England, he came with a number of her relatives to England.

+Henry attempted to have Boniface elected Bishop of Winchester but was unable to get the cathedral chapter to elect Boniface.
 On 1 February 1241 he was nominated to the see of Canterbury.
+Papal approval was delayed, however, by the opposition of Simon Langton, archdeacon of Canterbury, and by the deaths of two popes.
 Pope Innocent IV confirmed the appointment on 16 September 1243, as an attempt to placate Henry.
 Boniface did not, however, come to England until 1244 and was present, in the following year 1245, at the First Council of Lyon.
 There, he was consecrated by Innocent IV on 15 January at Lyons, but it was only in 1249 that he returned to England and was enthroned at Canterbury Cathedral on 1 November 1249.
 Before he returned in 1249, he helped arrange the marriage another of his nieces, Beatrice of Provence, the sister of Queen Eleanor, to Charles of Anjou, the brother of King Louis IX of France.

 The medieval chronicler Matthew Paris said that Boniface was "noted more for his birth than for his brains."
 He showed little concern for the spiritual duties of his office.
 His exactions and his overbearing behaviour, combined with the fact that he was a foreigner, offended the English.
-He was heavily involved in advancing the fortunes of his family on the continent, and spent fourteen of the twenty-nine years he was archbishop outside England.
+He was heavily involved in advancing the fortunes of his family on the continent and spent fourteen of the twenty-nine years he was archbishop outside England.
 He made strenuous efforts to free his office from debt, as he had inherited a see that was in debt over 22,000 marks, but managed to clear the debt before his death.
 He did this by securing the right to tax his clergy, for seven years, from the papacy.
 When a number of bishops refused to pay, they were suspended from office.
 He also worked for the canonisation of Edmund of Abingdon while he was at the papal court-in-exile at Lyon from 1244 to 1249.

 In 1244, Boniface rejected Robert Passelewe, who had been selected as Bishop of Chichester, on the grounds that Passelewe was illiterate.
 Boniface then nominated his own candidate, Richard of Chichester, and although the king objected, Pope Innocent IV confirmed Richard's election.
 In 1258, Boniface objected to the selection of Hugh de Balsham as Bishop of Ely, and tried to elevate Adam Marsh instead, but Hugh appealed to Rome, which upheld Hugh's election.
 Boniface held church councils to reform the clergy, in 1257 at London, in 1258 at Merton, and in 1261 at Lambeth.